-Saman S. Wilcox is an Associate Attorney at Hebert Law Offices, where she focuses her practice exclusively on family law matters and represents clients in divorce, custody, child support, alimony, modification, paternity and contempt cases.
-Attorney Wilcox has experience dealing with high-conflict matters that involve allegations of physical and sexual abuse, allegations of parental alienation, and allegations of alcohol and substance abuse.
-Attorney Wilcox additionally defends and obtains 209A Restraining Orders, 258E Anti-Harassment Orders, and litigates a range of criminal and appellate matters in addition to her practice of family law.
+Saman S. Wilcox is an Associate Attorney at Hebert Law Offices, where she focuses her practice exclusively in family law matters and represents clients in in divorce, custody, child support, alimony, modification, paternity and contempt cases.
+Attorney Wilcox has experience in dealing with high conflict matters that involve allegations of physical and sexual abuse, allegations of parental alienation and allegations of alcohol and substance abuse.
+Attorney Wilcox additionally defends and obtains 209A Restraining Orders, 258E Anti-Harassment Orders and litigates a range of criminal and appellate matters in addition to her practice of family law.

-In 2019, Attorney Wilcox was selected to the 2019 Rising Stars list by Super Lawyers.
+From 2019-2021, Attorney Wilcox has been consistently selected to the Rising Stars list by Super Lawyers.
 In 2018, Attorney Wilcox was awarded the Clients’ Security Board’s William J. LeDoux Award for her pro bono work in recouping two clients’ awards in personal injury cases.
 Upon graduation from law school in 2015, she was awarded the Leader of Justice Award by the University of Massachusetts School of Law for completing over 200 hours of pro bono work.
 In 2014, she was awarded the Adams Pro Bono Public Award.
-After law school, Attorney Wilcox joined a firm where she focused her practice on medical malpractice, nursing home litigation, and personal injury.
+After law school, Attorney Wilcox joined a firm where she focused her practice on medical malpractice, nursing home litigation, personal injury.